pasim/wundertheme/README.md

 wundertheme
 ===========

-Wundertheme is a sass based drupal starter theme that embodies the wunderkraut belgium frontend workflow
+Wundertheme is a Sass based Drupal starter theme that embodies the Wunderkraut Belgium frontend workflow.

-Requierments
+Requirements
 ===========
-To work properly with wundertheme you need:
+To properly work with wundertheme you need:

 - ruby (if you have osx, this is already installed),

-Ruby 1.9.1 is recommended for best support of gems, 1.9.3 is the latested stable release.
+Ruby 1.9.1 is recommended for best support of gems, 1.9.3 is the latest stable release.
-A good version manager for ruby is RVM, will save you alot of headaches.
+A good version manager for ruby is RVM.
+It will save you alot of headaches.

 Following ruby gems: